Our privacy notice

 Processing of information about children

 We take the privacy of children very seriously.
-We do not expect to routinely process information about children, nor would we expect to have interactions with children in the course of our usual business, save for assessment of applicable social or other tariffs Should we need to process data about children (those under 13), we will seek appropriate consent from an adult with parental responsibility or appointed guardian.
-Any child's personal details you provide us will only be used for that purpose, for example for the use in an application for an assisted tariff.
+We do not expect to routinely process information about children, nor would we expect to have interactions with children in the course of our usual business, save for assessment of applicable social or other tariffs or in relation to our priority services register.
+Should we need to process data about children (those under 13), we will seek appropriate consent from an adult with parental responsibility or appointed guardian.
+Any child's personal details you provide us will only be used for that purpose, for example for the use in an application for an assisted tariff or the provision or priority services.

 Keeping information accurate and up to date